olwal/air/README.md

 The application allows specification of location in California, start and end dates and other parameters for the visualization. (see URL parameters, below, for full list)

-Time series 3D visualization of sensor data from [PurpleAir](https://purpleair.com/), leveraging JavaScript, [procedural-gl.js](https://github.com/felixpalmer/procedural-gl-js) and [p5.js](https://p5js.org/).
+The animated 3D visualizations are based on sensor data from [PurpleAir](https://purpleair.com/), leveraging JavaScript, [procedural-gl.js](https://github.com/felixpalmer/procedural-gl-js) and [p5.js](https://p5js.org/).
 Data files preprocessed with Python and [Jupyter Lab](https://jupyter.org/).

 ## 2020 Bay Area fires
 Real-time 3D visualization of air quality sensor data within a certain radius from the location, references to 3rd party material, and timelapse videos of the 3D visualizations.